maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 Once upon a time ago when I worked for Fidelity Investments' FEB Design unit in Boston, we took an existing desktop application and turned it into a mobile app (pre-smartphone era).
 The result was a precise definition of the applications basic information architecture, no more no less.
 Several of my colleagues pointed this out to me, and used the mobile application to better architect the greater desktop application.

+Luke Wroblewski in his 2009 article "[Mobile First][LukeW]" echoes this exact same sentiment:

+> Mobile devices require software development teams to focus on only the most important data and actions in an application.
+There simply isn't room in a 320 by 480 pixel screen for extraneous, unnecessary elements.
+You have to prioritize.

 As an Information Architect with this experience, the [Mobile First][] design paradigm makes sense to me for information architecting alone, but given the large and increasing number of mobile users out there, it is an approach that you as a front end developer should consider adopting when building any application.
 In the very least, DO NOT leave mobile design as an afterthought.

 Throughout the rest of this book I will take the Mobile First approach.